|Beautiful Riding Horses…|

 …CMK Preservation Breeding

 The New Albion program began to take its current shape here in northern California in the fall of 1980, growing out of Arabian horse ownership from the early 1960s.
 We typified each of the once-traditional pathways toward Arabian breeding: the Bowling horses in Maryland reflected my experiences with a sterling purebred gelding, while the Trommershausens’ Colorado program began with a half-Arab mare.
 Bellatrix and the Babera family are long gone, but the riding horse goals and the pedigree elements which produced them still are basic to the New Albion program.
-We chose outside sires specifically to complement the foundation mares, and our own dam lines have produced four of our senior stallions; the exceptions, Trilogy and *Seffer, came from Craver Farms and the Worth Stud in England—programs we have been studying and following for decades.

 At New Albion we emphasize the mare lines, and we actively seek out reinforcements of the dynastic matrons.
 We also work to accumulate multiple sources of any important influence, rather than continually seeking to add new elements—we see as particularly harmful what we have come to call “the cult of the sire” where all breeding decisions are cast in terms of some “sire of the moment.”
 We are producing and succeeding with horses as much as six generations from our own foundation mares.
 My first filly was five generations from Skowronek, which makes a comparison to conjure with.
+We direct your attention to the classically bred representatives of this program we now have available:

 We are a few miles out of the university town of Davis, California, convenient to I-5 and I-80, and just 30 minutes from Sacramento International Airport.
 It’s always fun to see how visitors and our horses appreciate one another.